AmyHudson/MonarchsJetStream/README.md

 # MonarchsJetStream
-This repository is for finding monarch and jet stream relationships
+This repository is for identifying monarch and jet stream relationships